AhmedElsherbiny74/QNX/IPC_1/README.md

-# QNX Lab 2 – Understanding User-Space “Driver” IPC
+# QNX  – Understanding User-Space “Driver” IPC

 ## 1️⃣ What’s happening in your lab — the big picture